1958 Sikkimese general election

-General elections were held in Sikkim in 1958.
-The Sikkim State Congress emerged as the largest party, winning seven of the 20 seats.
+General elections were held in Sikkim in 1958 to elect members of the State Council.
+The Sikkim State Congress emerged as the largest party, winning seven of the 14 elected seats.
 Voter turnout was around 35%.

 Electoral system

 The State Council was established in 1953 by the Chogyal.
 It originally had 18 members, of which 12 were elected and six (including the President) appointed by the Chogyal.
 Of the 12 elected members, six were for the Nepali community and six for the Lepcha and the Bhutia communities.
 For the 1958 elections the number of seats was increased to 20.
 One seat for the Sangha was added, together with an unreserved seat.

 Candidates for election to the Council had to be at least 30 years old, whilst the voting age was set at 21.
 Around 55,000 voters registered for the election.